-A CORK bar is the toast of Ireland after coming up with the perfect pub-based remedy for the hot summer months: an Irish stout slushy
+BACK IN 2019, a Cork bar was the toast of Ireland after coming up with the perfect pub-based remedy for the hot summer months: an Irish stout slushy

 With temperatures soaring across Ireland, the owners of the Abbotts Ale House on Devonshire Street hit upon an idea.